Aiming to score excellently, students prepare hard for the CBSE Board Exams.

 Let’s continue reading below!

-As per the recently released CBSE Class 12 Date Sheet 2018, the results might be declared by 20th May 2018, so the CBSE Improvement Exam Form 2018 might be released in the month of July.
+As per the recently released CBSE Class 12 Date Sheet, the result has been declared by the CBSE on 02nd May 2019, so the CBSE Improvement Exam Form 2020 will be released in the month of October 2019.

 Check out more rules and guidelines in a brief format below!